UNIZG-FER-D307/semseg-in-adverse-conditions/README.md

  ### Experiments
 First, we confirmed the architecture we intend to use.
 The results of this validation process are detailed in the [architecture validation](./docs/ARCHITECTURE_VALIDATION.md) document.
 Following architecture validation, we conducted 8 training runs, with different training datasets employed in each run.
 The final model sent to the evaluation server was a simple ensemble comprised of models from 4 distinct experiments (Experiments 2, 5, 6, and 7 as listed in the [final experiments table](./docs/FINAL_EXPERIMENTS.md#results)).
 For a more comprehensive overview of the hyperparameters and datasets employed in each of the experiments, please refer to the associated [document](./docs/FINAL_EXPERIMENTS.md).

-At the end of the competition, our model was ranked 2nd with mIoU **83.82**.
+At the end of the competition, our model was ranked 2nd with **83.82** mIoU.

 ![Benchmark-Results](benchmark_acdc.png)

  #### Checkpoints
- You can download pretrained checkpoints [here](https://ferhr-my.sharepoint.com/:f:/g/personal/imartinovic_fer_hr/EgHe_gpUZppOtITLcVHQEuwBnlNK93h_BtpRjpdDMYcHTA?e=G1ohSa).
+ Pretrained checkpoints are available [here](https://ferhr-my.sharepoint.com/:f:/g/personal/imartinovic_fer_hr/EgHe_gpUZppOtITLcVHQEuwBnlNK93h_BtpRjpdDMYcHTA?e=G1ohSa).
 After downloading, you should have the following directory structure:

 ```
 acdc-semseg/               # Project root directory